 Pico Guacamole Artisan Grilled Chicken Sandwich

-This chicken sandwich is a winner.
+This chicken sandwich is a winner in the healthy McDonald's options category.
 "The guacamole will add healthy fat, and the pico adds at least some vegetables to your meal," Barnes says.
 "Ask for no ranch dressing; you won't miss it with all the guacamole and it will save calories and sodium."

 Fruit 'N Yogurt Parfait

-"With only 150 calories and 4 grams of protein, the Fruit 'N Yogurt parfait is one of the healthier items you can get at McDonald's," says Katrina Trisko, R.D., a registered dietitian based in NYC.
+"With only 150 calories and 4 grams of protein, the Fruit 'N Yogurt parfait is one of the healthier McDonald's breakfast options," says Katrina Trisko, R.D., a registered dietitian based in NYC.
 Need a full meal?
 "This would pair well with a Premium Grilled Chicken Salad to create a satisfying and healthy meal option," she says.

 1% Low Fat Milk Jug